maxmanders/maxmanders.co.uk/_posts/2014-05-01-aws-vpn-solutions-with-strongswan.markdown

 {% endhighlight %}

 ##### Step 6: Start the Tunnel
-You should now be able to restart the IPSec service (`service ipsec restart`) and send traffic over the tunnel to the remote VPC, and vice versa.
+You should now be able to restart the IPSec service (`service strongswan restart`) and send traffic over the tunnel to the remote VPC, and vice versa.
 You can look at the tunnel status in both the AWS console, as well as using the `ipsec status name_of_connection` command.